-Technical guide to ONVIF profiles, camera discovery, stream configuration, and troubleshooting for connecting IP cameras from any manufacturer to a modern VMS platform.
+ONVIF profiles, camera discovery, stream configuration, and troubleshooting for connecting any IP camera to a modern VMS.

 ONVIF (Open Network Video Interface Forum) is an industry standard that ensures interoperability between IP cameras and VMS platforms regardless of manufacturer.
 Founded by Axis, Bosch, and Sony in 2008, ONVIF now has over 500 member companies.
 Any camera labeled ONVIF-conformant should work with any ONVIF-compatible VMS.